Sensor Fusion in Autonomous Systems

 Alignment, Timing, and Calibration

 Fusion only works if sensor data is aligned correctly.
-This is not trivial.
+This is harder than it looks.

 Important engineering requirements include: